Increase in Covid-19 cases at Letterkenny University Hospital

 Contact

-There are six cases in ICU and the hospital has one ICU bed available.
+The hospital is treating six cases in critical care and has no critical care beds available.

-There has been no change at Sligo University Hospital where 42 cases are being treated.
-Four cases are being treated in ICU and there is one critical care bed available.
+The number of confirmed cases at Sligo University Hospital has remained at 39.
+The hospital is treating four cases in critical care and has one critical care bed available.

-There were 1,531 cases being treated in hospitals around the country at 8pmm on Sunday.
+There were 1,300 Covid-19 cases being treated at hospitals around the country at 8pm on Wednesday, a decrease of 68 in 24 hours.

-St Vincent's Hospital in Dublin is treating the largest number of cases, with 111.

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email editorial@donegaldemocrat.ie To contact Donegal Post, email editor@donegalpost.com To contact Inish Times, email editor@inishtimes.com.